 Physicist and physics professor Conrad Williams was born on March 1, 1936 in Warsaw, North Carolina.
-Williams grew up on Capitol Hill in Washington, D.C. and as a seven year old he would often independently visit the museums that were not far from his house on the Washington, DC Mall.
-Williams always had a strong interest in science, and found a mentor in the geology curator for the Museum of Natural History who taught him about rocks and rock formations.
+Williams grew up on Capitol Hill in Washington, D.C. and as a seven year.
+Williams had a strong interest in science, and his mentor, a geology curator for the Museum of Natural History, taught him about rocks and rock formations.
 Williams graduated from Spingarn Senior High School in 1954 and then earned his B.S. degree from Morgan State University in 1958.
 In 1960, Williams joined the U.S. Naval Research Laboratory (NRL) as a solid state physicist.
-Williams continued to work at the Naval Research Laboratory while earning his M.S. degree in physics from Howard University.
-He received his Ph.D. degree in physics from Howard University in 1971 under the guidance of Dr. Arthur N. Thorpe and Dr. Albert I. Schindler (NRL).
+He continued to work at the Naval Research Laboratory while earning his M.S. degree in physics from Howard University.
+He also received his Ph.D. degree in physics from Howard University in 1971 under the guidance of Dr. Arthur N. Thorpe and Dr. Albert I. Schindler (NRL).

-Williams worked at the U.S. Naval Research Laboratory for a total of thirty-one years.
-In 1980, he resigned and joined the National Science Foundation as program director of the college and university faculty programs and in 1981 became the associate program director for condensed matter physics and superconductivity.
-In 1983 he returned to NRL and retired in 1993 as the head of research for the Applied Magnetics Section.
+Williams worked at the U.S. Naval Research Laboratory for thirty one years.
+In 1980, he resigned and joined the National Science Foundation as program director of the college and university faculty programs; and, in 1981, became the associate program director for condensed matter physics and superconductivity.
+In 1983, he returned to NRL and retired in 1993 as the head of the Applied Magnetics Section.
 In 1993, Williams joined the faculty of Morgan State University as a physics professor.
-During his tenure he has made significant contributions to the development of the research infrastructure, particularly in the area of condensed mater physics.
+During his tenure, he made significant contributions to the development of the research infrastructure, particularly in the area of condensed mater physics.

-He has made significant contributions to the field of magnetism and magnetic materials for over five decades.
+Williams made significant contributions to the field of magnetism and magnetic materials for over five decades.
 His research interests centered on the physical properties of magnetism in unique compounds, such as magnetic anisotropy, magnetostriction and magnetization.
-Williams designed and constructed the world’s first low temperature 6-Tesla high field torque magnetometer that was instrumental in the development theoretical understanding and experimental verification of the magnetic properties of novel rare earth intermetallic compounds.
+Williams designed and constructed the world’s first low temperature 6-Tesla high field torque magnetometer that was instrumental in developing the theory and experimental verification of the magnetic properties of novel rare earth intermetallic compounds.
 Many of these materials are utilized in parts of the U.S. Navy’s fleet as well as other applications.

 Conrad Williams was interviewed by The History makers on July 17, 2012.